-The DynaMaker have lots of templates and projects to start from when setting up a 3D configurator on your homepage.
-One template is for configuring profiles and creating BOM-lists with customized cutting lengths.
-Let the customer select and add their profiles and automatically create packages of 3D files (.stl, .step) and bom-lists.
+DynaMaker has lots of templates and projects to start from when setting up a 3D configurator on your homepage.
+One template is for configuring profiles and creating BOM lists with customized cutting lengths.
+Let the customer select and add their profiles and automatically create packages of 3D files (STL, STEP) and BOM lists.

 Sounds interesting?
-Send us a set of dxf files of the profiles you want to configure to firstname.lastname@example.org and we will setup your own version of this configurator and show you how to integrate it with your current homepage!
+Send us a set of DXF files of the profiles you want to configure to firstname.lastname@example.org and we will set up your own version of this configurator and show you how to integrate it with your current homepage!

-Summer is closing in here in the north and what could be better than to plan for stimulating wood working projects?
+Summer is closing in here in the north and what could be better than to plan for stimulating woodworking projects?

-Of course you first need an online tool to interact and explore the parametric possibilities and auto generate all the material lists and drawings.
-Just hammering away wont do it any more.
+Of course, you first need an online tool to interact and explore the parametric possibilities and auto-generate all the material lists and drawings.
+Just hammering away won’t do it anymore.

 This is a good example of how to get started with building an interactive online customization tool, and how it can be made easy with the help of standardized tools.
-The time consuming part is usually integrating a tool like this into the quotation/order process of a company.
-Luckily we are working on standardizing that as well, but for the happy enthusiast its just to hammer away!
+The time-consuming part is usually integrating a tool like this into the quotation/order process of a company.
+Luckily we are working on standardizing that as well, but for the happy enthusiast, it’s just to hammer away!
 Let us know if you want to explore this particular open project and perhaps use it for your own project.

 Have a nice summer!